demisto/content-docs/docs/tutorials/tut-design.md

 If you are planning to create a new Integration that [fetches incidents](../integrations/fetching-incidents) from a third party system, it is recommended that you create a few additional items and add them to your Content Pack:
 - **Incident Types**: Cortex XSOAR ships with a number of out of the box Incident Types, however it is recommended to create one or more Incident Types that are specific to the product you are creating incidents from.
 More [info](../incidents/incident-types).

 - **Incident Fields**: Product-specific fields are important to create a data model that is relevant to the incident type you have created.
 More [info](../incidents/incident-fields).
 All of the incident fields should be associated only to the incident type you have created, and their name should be prefixed accordingly to indicate it.

 - **Layouts**: As you create new Incident Types with dedicated Fields, it's a good practice to define layouts to visualize them in the Cortex XSOAR UI so that the right data is immediately visible to the analyst.
 More [info](../incidents/incident-customize-incident-layout).

 - A **Classifier**, that is used to determine how an incoming incident retrieved by your integration is associated to a specific Incident type.
 More [info](../incidents/incident-classification-mapping).

 - A **Mapper**: after the incoming incident is associated by the Classifier to an Incident Type, the Mapper determines how the raw data from the incoming incident JSON is mapped to the specific Incident Fields.
 More [info](../incidents/incident-classification-mapping#map-event-attributes-to-fields).

-- Playbook: we also recommend to create a Playbook, associated with the new Incident Type, that performs some minimal activity such as enrichment or additional triage of the incident.
+- **Playbooks**: we also recommend to create a Playbook, associated with the new Incident Type, that performs some minimal activity such as enrichment or additional triage of the incident.
 For example, check out the [Handle Hello World Alert](https://xsoar.pan.dev/docs/reference/playbooks/handle-hello-world-alert) playbook.

 More details about the incident lifecycle in Cortex XSOAR are available [here](../incidents/incident-xsoar-incident-lifecycle).